mage-os/terraform/README.md

 # terraform
-Terraform files for managing organization infrastructure
+Terraform files for managing organization infrastructure.
+See `INSTALL.md` for instructions on how to prepare this setup from scratch on GitHub.

 ## Adding Users To Teams